 His research areas and interests are in financing infrastructure and clean energy, corporate sustainability, and climate finance.

 Dhruba is a member of the CII Net Zero Council for India.
 He has led the Regulatory Group for Sustainable Finance Task Force set up by the Ministry of Finance, Government of India and has actively contributed to the G20 Sustainable Finance Working Group agenda and forums.

 Dhruba teaches Sustainability and Sustainable Finance at business schools in India and is visiting faculty at IIM Calcutta.

-Dhruba is an Engineering graduate from Birla Institute of Technology (BIT), Ranchi, and a Post Graduate in Management from Indian Institute of Management (IIM), Calcutta and has a PhD from Indian Institute of Technology (IIT), Delhi in Financing Infrastructure Investments in Developing Countries.
-He is also advising the Department of Economic Affairs in the Government of India’s Ministry of Finance, on revising the approach to credit ratings for infrastructure public-private partnership (PPP) projects in India, and on setting up a credit enhancement facility in India to enable credit enhanced bonds for infrastructure PPP projects.
+Dhruba is an Engineering graduate from Birla Institute of Technology (BIT), Ranchi, and a postgraduate in Management from the Indian Institute of Management (IIM), Calcutta and earned a PhD from the Indian Institute of Technology (IIT), Delhi in Financing Infrastructure and Clean Energy Investments through Bond markets in Developing countries.